pjcozzi/Articles/RTR/GraphicsResearch/README.md

 Assuming I have some understanding of the topic, it takes me about three hours to review an eight-page paper submission for a conference or journal.

 When I'm not reviewing for a committee, and instead looking for papers on a particular topic, I don't read a paper that carefully on the first pass.
-When I first started reading papers, I spent too much time reading papers that were tangents.
+When I first started reading papers, I spent too much time reading papers that were tangential.
 This lead to a lot of wasted time going down dead-end paths.

 Instead, I suggest reviewing the figures and reading the Abstract, Introduction, and Results sections before dedicating time to a complete read.
 Also check out the video or demo if available.
-You may quickly find that the approach won't work for you because, for example, it is not fast enough for real-time, relies on features not supported by your target graphics API, relies on an expensive preprocess step, etc.  With that said, reading tangent papers, if you have the time, still generates potentially useful ideas.
+You may quickly find that the approach won't work for you because, for example, it is not fast enough for real-time, relies on features not supported by your target graphics API, relies on an expensive preprocess step, etc.  With that said, reading related though tangential papers, if you have the time, still generates potentially useful ideas.

 ### Understand the previous work

-If the paper appears relevant, but I don't have the background to fully understand it, I try to find the seminal work reference in the Previous Work section, and then read it.
+If the paper appears relevant, but I don't have the background to fully understand it, I try to find the seminal work reference in the Previous Work section and read it.
 Google Scholar can help here since it will report how many times a paper was cited, a useful measure but not ground truth.
 If you follow the preview work far enough, you may end up with a paper written in the 1970s or 80s, which are fun to read for their simplicity (by today's standards) and influence.
 For example, enjoy [Particle Systems - A Technique for Modeling a Class of Fuzzy Objects](https://www.lri.fr/~mbl/ENS/IG2/devoir2/files/docs/fuzzyParticles.pdf), 1983, by William Reeves.

 Survey papers and the Previous Work chapters in PhD/MS theses are also great places to look for background.
-They are more concise than the full papers and are often good at distilling a core idea down into a paragraph or two.
+They distill down each relevant paper to its essence and give a framework for the subject.
 For example, [A Developer's Survey of Polygonal Simplification Algorithms](http://www.cs.virginia.edu/~luebke/publications/pdf/cg+a.2001.pdf) (2001, David Luebke) and [Technical Strategies for Massive Model Visualization](http://sglab.kaist.ac.kr/~sungeui/paper/spm08_symp.pdf) (2008, Enrico Gobbetti, Dave Kasik, and Sung eui Yoon) lead to the bulk of the work I read for my MS thesis.

 ### Iterate